 Few physical symptoms of drug addiction include:

-Drug addiction makes it harder to bridge a gap between what’s acceptable and what’s going too far.
+Drug addiction makes it harder to understand the gap between what’s acceptable and what’s going too far.
 It can sneak up on you and can leave you in potentially dangerous conditions.
-So, it is much important to be aware of the warning indications and take steps to cut back once you recognize them.
+So, it is very important to be aware of the warning indications and take steps to cut back once you recognize them.
 Understanding the problem is the first step to overcoming it.

 Seeking help for your loved ones in cases of drug addiction might be a challenging task.
 Most often, many drug addicts choose the recovery path just because their loved one has identified their problem and has forced them to get into drug addiction treatment.
 Unless the patient is convinced of the drug problem and accepts the need for help, it becomes very difficult to convince them to get treatment.